Wallix Trustelem SSO (SAML)

 Launch a tunnel:

-- hit Enter. an ngrok tunnel associated to your edge configuration is launched.
+- Click Enter and an ngrok tunnel associated with your edge configuration will launch.

 To confirm that the tunnel is connected to your edge: